* American writer who was known mainly as a literary critic

-- Harsh critic of U.S. Cold War policies and U.S. involvement in the Vietnam War
+* Harsh critic of U.S. Cold War policies and U.S. involvement in the Vietnam War

 Much of his support of the Revolution was linked to his identification with Lenin.
 But had Wilson pursued this identification to its logical end, as he did when writing about other topics, he would have found little commonality save an educated upbringing in the middle class.
 Wilson was interested in working people as individuals in a manner that Lenin would have written off as bourgeiose sentimentality.
-He regarded a working class waitress and prostitute as more than a sexual object and spent evenings asking her about her life — not for fodder to attack capitalist America with but to truly get to know her.
+For example, Wilson regarded a working-class waitress and prostitute as more than a sexual object, and he spent evenings asking her about her life — not for fodder with which to attack capitalist America, but to truly get to know her.

 If Wilson was slow in abandoning Leninism, he was in positive suspension about his isolationist view of foreign policy.
 He regarded Hitler, even after the death camps had been revealed, as a threat magnified and exaggerated by Wall Street merchants seeking profit.

 Like many on the Left, Wilson harbored guilt but it had nothing to do with his earlier support of the Soviet regime.
 Rather, his guilt stemmed from his realization that he had been unfairly condescending in his estimation of the literary efforts of his old college friend, the late F. Scott Fitzgerald.
 After Fitzgerald’s death in 1940, Wilson tried to make amends, editing the Last Tycoon (which Fitzgerald had never completed), editing Fitzgerald’s posthumous papers and notebooks, and writing glowingly of his Princeton classmate for the rest of his life.
 Toward the end of his own life, Wilson even participated in a seance trying to communicate with Fitzgerald from beyond.